lu7did/RDX-rp2040/README.md

 # Hardware

-The hardware required by this transceiver derives directly from the ADX Transceiver (WB2CBA), the implementation can take basically two forms:
+The hardware required by this transceiver derives directly from the ADX Transceiver (WB2CBA), the implementation might take several forms:

-* Build a hand wired version of the circuit.
+* Build a hand wired version of the RDX circuit.
 * Build an ADX transceiver and replace the Arduino Nano with the ADX2PDX daughter board created by Barb (WB2CBA), see below.
+* Build the RDX board as designed by Chardutatt (VU2UPX).

 ## ADX_rp2040 circuit

 The circuit used is esentially the ADX transceiver with the minimum set of modifications to accomodate a Raspberry pico (rp2040 processor) instead of an
 Arduino Nano (ATMEGA328p processor).
 The following diagram has been originally conceived by Dhiru (VU3CER) and put together by Barb (WB2CBA):

 ![Alt Text](./docs/PDX_V1.0_Schematic.jpg "PDX Schematic")